mr-chamika/CRMS/README.md

   - Passwords are hashed using bcrypt

 - **Authentication (Login):**
+  -Note: Manager credentials must be added manually in the database for testing purposes(ex:API Testing Screenshots => Testing 1).
   - Manager login using email and password
   - **Email verification is not implemented**, as the system is designed for **internal organizational use**
-  - Email verification and OTP-based authentication can be added as a future enhancement
+  - Email verification and OTP based authentication can be added as a future enhancement

 ### Employee (Optional / Future)
 - View own profile